Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Propagation for Simple Arithmetic Constraints

 Property~\eqref{eq:direct-propagation-correctness} is known as the \emph{direct propagation correctness property}.

-Of course it is always possible to take $X' = X$, but the objective of the game is to compute a ``small'', possibly the smallest $X'$ enjoying~\eqref{eq:direct-propagation-correctness}, compatibly with the available information.
+Of course it is always possible to take $X' = X$, but the objective of constraint propagation is to compute a ``small'', possibly the smallest $X'$ enjoying~\eqref{eq:direct-propagation-correctness}, compatibly with the available information.
 The smallest $X'$ that satisfies~\eqref{eq:direct-propagation-correctness} is called optimal and is such that

 Property~\eqref{eq:direct-propagation-optimality} is called the \emph{direct propagation optimality property}.